 June 10, 2011 — Note: This is Part I of a multi-part series from Sandy.
 Don’t miss “Part II: How Anyone Can Afford a Warm Winter Retirement“.
+Prices are from 2011 so you will need to adjust those.

 Sandy and Roger from Michigan have been living what a whole lot of retirees dream of doing.
 On and off for the past 8 years they’ve been out exploring dozens of active communities.
 Along the way they’ve honed their vision of the perfect community, and they are closer than ever to finding their ideal match from the ones they have visited.
 This article will share the icing of what they’ve learned … along the way.
 A future article will provide a more detailed list of the communities they’ve visited, along with their impressions for each.
 We are very grateful for them sharing their insights with their fellow Topretirements members.